navneet108/Image-Hoster/README.md

 # Image-Hoster
+1 month
-By using the knowledge of software engineering and server side development build a Image Hoster like imgur.com implemented the in MVC architecture and Database &amp; ORMs
+By using the knowledge of software engineering and server side development build a Image Hoster like imgur.com implemented the in MVC architecture and Database & ORMs.
+Skills Utilized: Git and Github, Design Pattern, Unit testing & Refactoring, Client-Server Architecture, Spring MVC & SpringBoot.